andrew/ultimate-awesome/README.md

 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
+- [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - Free C tutorials for beginners with 34 interactive lessons.
+Easy-to-follow programming guides with hands-on practice exercises.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .
-- [practice-mysql-programming-projects](https://github.com/labex-labs/practice-mysql-programming-projects) - Build real MySQL projects with 85 beginner-friendly challenges.
-Learn by doing with guided coding exercises and practical applications.
 - [awesome-wavs](https://github.com/lay3rlabs/awesome-wavs) - A curated list of awesome AVS resources.
 - [architect-awesome](https://github.com/legendzhouqiang/architect-awesome) - 后端架构师技术图谱.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.